abuicke/caimito/README.md

 }
 ```

-2) Add the library to your dependencies:
+2) Add the library to your dependencies

 ```
 dependencies {